mgp/book-notes/ruby-on-rails-tutorial.markdown

 * Any files in the `public` directly are served directly from the filesystem and don't even hit the Rails stack.
 * After using `rails generate rspec:install` to use `generate` with RSpec, passing `--no-test-framework` to `rails generate` will suppress generating default RSpec tests.
 * Web browsers are incapable of sending `PUT` and `DELETE` methods natively, but web frameworks like Rails make it seem like browsers are issuing such requests.
+* The TDD practice of writing a failing test, making it pass, and then cleaning up is called "red, green, refactor."
+* The `have_selector` method performs a partial match given whatever string is mapped to by `:text` in the given hash.
+* In embedded Ruby, `<% ... %>` executes the code inside, while `<%= ... %>` executes the code and inserts the result into the template.
+* Calling `<%= yield %>` in the special layout file `application.html.erb` inserts the content of the page into the layout; other values are passed using `provide`.